 the taxpayer has obtained a VAT credit for these goods and services

-• Use of self-constructed buildings as fixed assets
+• four, Use of self-constructed buildings as fixed assets

-• Supply of goods or services by a taxpayer to its employees with or without compensation
+• eighth, Supply of goods or services by a taxpayer to its employees with or without compensation

-• Export or re-export of goods outside Georgia
+• then, Export or re-export of goods outside Georgia

 As previously noted, supplying goods or services is subject to VAT taxation if it is considered to be carried out in the territory of Georgia.
 Thus, it is crucial for VAT taxation to define the place of supply of goods and services.

 * Place of supply is wherever the goods are actually supplied or where transportation of goods starts, if the supply of goods requires transportation.

 • next, Place of supply of electrical or thermal energy, gas and water is the place of receipt of these goods Place of supply for services Depending on the nature of a service, the place of supply is: The location of immovable property if the service is related to this property